pablodecm/phd_thesis/src/103_chapter_3.md

   \frac{\phi_a}{\phi_a+\phi_b} \ p_a(\boldsymbol{x}|\boldsymbol{\theta}) +
   \frac{\phi_b}{\phi_a+\phi_b} \ p_b(\boldsymbol{x}|\boldsymbol{\theta})
 $$ {#eq:mixture_mixing}
-which can be applied recursively to reduce the number of components in the set.
+which can be applied recursively to alter the number of components in the set.

 A convenient definition for the set $H$ is one that is aligned with